What are the latest UK testing rules for unvaccinated travellers?

 Do unvaccinated travellers need to quarantine?

-No; they previously had to self-isolate for 10 days on arrival (although in England this could be shortened to five days if a traveller opted to pay for an extra PCR test under the Test to Release scheme).
-From 11 February, unvaccinated travellers no longer need to quarantine unless they test positive, in which case they should follow the latest guidance for self-isolation.
+No. Before 11 February, unvaccinated people had to self-isolate for 10 days on arrival into the UK (although in England this could be shortened to five days if a traveller opted to pay for an extra “day five” PCR test).
+Since 11 February, unvaccinated travellers have not been required to quarantine unless they test positive, in which case they should follow the latest guidance for self-isolation.

 Do unvaccinated travellers need a Passenger Locator Form?

-If you are arriving into the UK before 4am on Friday 18 March, you will need to fill in the UK’s passenger locator form within the 48 hours before arriving.

-If you are getting in after 4am on 18 March, you do not have to fill in the form - it will be abolished from this time.
+As of 4am on 18 March, you no longer have to fill in the UK’s arduous online form - it will be abolished from this time.

 This applies to all travellers, regardless of vaccination status.